mytestingarena/Home-Reporting-system/README.md

 Good luck — complaints can go straight to the trash can.
 Made with mild annoyance somewhere in a dell.
 @mytestingarena • 2026

+If it works for you, great.
+If it doesn't, send your complaints to the trashbin.
+You're on your own from here.
+I will update it as I add things, but I am not fixing anything for anyone. :P